top of page

 Sometimes the Magic Works

 I recently re-read "Sometimes the Magic Works," a book about writing by Terry Brooks.
 I had read this book previously before succeeding where I had tried, for more times than I care to admit, to write a novel of my own.
-His tips helped me and I think they're worth considering for any aspiring writer.
+His tips helped me, and I think they're worth considering for any aspiring writer.
 Ultimately, though, they represent Brooks' perspective and what has worked for him, who I would call a successful and talented author.
-Every writer tics a little differently an one has to be flexible, and mindful, to write well.
+Every writer tics a little differently and one has to be flexible, and mindful, to write well.
 I say this while being unpublished, but I do believe it is true.

 Cover of Terry Brooks' Sometimes the Magic Works: Lessons from a Writing Life